repobee/repobee/docs/issues.rst

     [INFO] glennol-task-2/#1:  Grading Criteria created 2018-09-12 18:20:56 by glassey
     [INFO] glassey-task-2/#1:   Grading Criteria created 2018-09-12 18:20:56 by glassey

-So, just grading critera issues posted by the user ``glassey``.
+So, just grading criteria issues posted by the user ``glassey``.
 What happened to the important announcements?
 Well, they are closed.
 If we want to se closed issues, we must specifically say so with the ``--closed`` argument.